clupasq/GoogleApps_SumByColor/README.md

 you should write:

-    =sumWhereBackgroundColorIs("white", "B2:F13", B2:F13)
+    =sumWhereBackgroundColorIs("white", "B2:F13", "", B2:F13)

 and now the sum should update whenever one of the "watched" values change.
+Note that in the above formula the third paremeter is a `""`, because it expects a spreadsheet key there.